According to the National Fire Protection Association, correctly knowing the operation of your windows plays an important role in your safety at home.

 - Tip #2: Doors and windows equipped with security bars should have emergency release devices inside that allow occupants to push the bars open from the inside.

 - Tip #3: Make sure children and adults practice opening windows that may be needed for exiting during a fire.
-Assure that children understand escape ladders should only be used in emergency situations.
+Ensure that children understand escape ladders should only be used in emergency situations.